 Review summary: Leica M Typ 240 vs Sony A7R II

-So what conclusions can be drawn?
-Which of the two cameras – the Leica M Typ 240 or the Sony A7R II – has the upper hand?
+So how do things add up?
+Is the Leica M Typ 240 better than the Sony A7R II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica M (Typ 240):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.